utkarsh-devops/code-pipes-testing/README.md

-# Terraform Web Server with vars example
+# Terraform Web Server example

 This folder contains a web server with vars example of a [Terraform](https://www.terraform.io/) file on Google Cloud Platform (GCP).